Architecture (BARCH), Bachelor of Architecture

 Dunwoody's Bachelor of Architecture is a three-year, full-time professional degree program.
 The program invites applications from students with related degrees from other institutions as well as recipients of the Associate in Applied Science degree in Architectural Drafting & Design.
 Applications for admission into year three are accepted based on transcript and portfolio review.

 Upon acceptance into the Bachelor of Architecture degree program, students acquire the capacity to become leaders in the profession.
 During their three years in the program, students harness advanced design and building technologies as a design tool to conceive of comprehensive architectural works.
 Students acquire leadership skills during practice-based studios with real world projects serving under-served communities worldwide.
 To support these public interest design initiatives, concurrent courses include professional practice and Architectural Registration Exam preparation.
 Students learn to design in historical and cultural contexts through courses in history, theory, culture, service learning, community and civic engagement, and design build projects.
-Concurrently, students engage in Arts & Sciences courses in critical and creative thinking, research methods, and business courses in marketing, accounting, and management.
+Concurrently, students engage in Core Curriculum courses in critical and creative thinking, research methods, and business courses in marketing, accounting, and management.

 The Bachelor of Architecture degree program is accredited by the National Architectural Accrediting Board (NAAB).
 For more information about NAAB visit: http://naab.org/about/home